 Step 10.
 While you're filling the the jars, get your water boiling.
 Add water to a water-process canner or large pot (with a rack or basket in the bottom) that is tall enough for the water level to be 1" higher than the jars.
 Bring water to a boil, cover, and keep hot until jars are ready.

 Step 11.
 Use a jar lifter to lower each jar vertically into the canner of boiling water.
 Make sure there is at least 1" of water over the tops of the jars.
 Cover and return water to a rolling boil.
-Process jars in boiling water for 10 minutes.
+Process jars in boiling water for 20 minutes.
 Turn off heat and remove lid; leave jars in hot water for 5 more minutes.
+(NOTE: This recommended time was increased from 10 minutes to 20 minutes based on current canning guidelines.)
+For full pint-size jars, increase processing time to 35 minutes.

 Step 12.
 Use a jar lifter to remove each jar vertically and set on a towel.
 Leave undisturbed for 12 hours.
 Within 30 minutes after the jars are removed from the water, you know they've safely sealed if the center of the jar is slightly indented (it shouldn't give when you press it); often you'll hear a popping noise when they seal.
 If any of your jars don't seal, store them in the fridge and eat them within 2-3 months.